 We study endogenous stress-response systems and associated neural circuitry.
 We focus on methods to observe and interfere with the action of the Autonomic Nervous System (ANS) and Hypothalamic-Pituitary-Adrenal Axis (HPA-axis).
-Building on existing work on ANS (e.g., Koenig 2020, Sigrist et al. 2021) and HPA-Axis (e.g., Schär et al. 2022) functioning in children and adolescents with psychiatric disorders and childhood trauma, we recently shifted
+Building on existing work on the ANS (e.g., Koenig 2020, Sigrist et al. 2021) and HPA-Axis (e.g., Schär et al. 2022) in children and adolescents with childhood trauma, we are particularly interested in the long-term trajectories of early experiences.

 Background: